tolunayozturk/testRepo/README.md

     deviceId: Unique device ID, which is set by an app.
 The WisePlayer SDK is used to request content authentication and report O&M data.
 The app can ensure that the device ID does not involve user privacy information by generating a UUID or using methods such as SHA-based digest or obfuscation.

 ## Sample Code
-    Videokit Codelab code uses the Client structure in the project.The following describes methods in the Client structure.
+    HMS Video Kit Codelab code uses the Client structure in the project.The following describes methods in the Client structure.

     1).
 Initiliaze WisePlayerFactory instance.
     You can obtain the initialized WisePlayerFactory instance using the initialize method in the WisePlayerInit object.